-In 1700, an entire Royal dynasty came to a crashing end with the death Charles II of Spain.
+In 1700, an entire Royal dynasty came to a crashing end with the death of Charles II of Spain.
 After sixteen generations of inbreeding, his mental illness and extreme physical deformities rendered him unable to produce an heir.
 This inherited insanity was often thought to have originated with Joanna of Castile but actually began with her grandmother… Isabella of Portugal, Queen consort of Castile and León.

-Isabella of Portugal (1428-1496) was born to Prince John (Infante and Constable of Spain and son of King John I of Spain) and his half-niece/wife Isabelle of Barcelos (granddaughter of King John I).
+Isabella of Portugal (1428-1496) was born to Prince John (Infante and Constable of Portugal and son of King John I of Portugal) and his half-niece/wife Isabelle of Barcelos (granddaughter of King John I).
 Little is known about Isabella’s childhood, and she did not appear on the stage of history until age nineteen when she became the second wife of King John II of Castile, age 42.
 John’s son & heir, Henry, was rumoured to be impotent and thus unable to provide an heir to secure the Crown.
 So, a new marriage was masterminded by the King’s favourite, Álvaro de Luna, less than two years after the death of King John’s first wife, Maria of Aragon.

 During the marriage, Isabella was described as jealous, possessive and violently irrational.
 These first signs of insanity were exacerbated when, in 1450, Isabella became pregnant and began showing signs of additional melancholy and depression.
 Her long and difficult confinement led her to alternate between a stupor or a deep depression during which she refused to speak to anyone but her husband.
 After the birth of a daughter, whom Isabella named after herself, her symptoms and traits came to a head.
 She shut herself away and fell into “profunda tristeza”.
 Historians generally agree that this “deep sadness” was what is now called postpartum depression or psychosis.
 Isabella would sit motionless, void of emotions, and stare into space.
 She was described as a “nervous invalid” after the birth and continued to speak and show emotions only to the King, whom she tired out with hysterical tantrums.
 Her insanity abated somewhat in time but was repeated during a second pregnancy and delivery of a son in 1453.

-To the dismay and dislike of the nobles and Queen Isabella, King John was in thrall to his favourite, Álvaro de Luna, the noble who arranged their marriage. de Luna took great personal and political advantage of his hold over the King and was even rumoured to have masterminded several political murders, including that of Queen Maria, whose death has been considered suspicious. de Luna expected to be able to control Queen Isabella as well and even attempted to limit the frequency and amount of intimacy between the Royal couple.
+To the dismay and dislike of the nobles and Queen Isabella, King John was in thrall to his favourite, Álvaro de Luna, the noble who arranged their marriage.
+De Luna took great personal and political advantage of his hold over the King and was even rumoured to have masterminded several political murders, including that of Queen Maria, whose death has been considered suspicious.
+De Luna expected to be able to control Queen Isabella as well and even attempted to limit the frequency and amount of intimacy between the Royal couple.
 Isabella chafed at the influence of de Luna over her husband and was in constant competition with him for the King’s affection.
 After de Luna was implicated in the murder of the King’s accountant, Isabella was finally successful in persuading the King to have de Luna arrested.
 He was soon tried, condemned to death, and executed by beheading.

 Eight months after the birth of their son, King John died, and the Crown went to his son, who became Henry IV of Castile.
 Immediately, Henry had Isabella and her two children exiled to the Castle of Arévalo.
-Having spent her entire life in luxury, she struggled with their new extremely austere life which was sometimes just above poverty level.
+Having spent her entire life in luxury, she struggled with their new extremely austere life which was sometimes just above the poverty level.
 This lifestyle change caused Isabella to sink deeper into the melancholy and paranoia that began after childbirth.

 Though still in her twenties, Isabella never remarried and led a socially isolated life.
 Every passing year saw a further worsening of symptoms, especially when she was separated from her daughter, who was sent to a convent to continue her education, and again when her son was taken away and brought to the Royal court, to be officially named as Henry’s heir.
 This separation from her children, combined with a state of seclusion and constant depression, caused her to become totally and completely unhinged.